Deformation Theory for Finite Cluster Complexes: Cotangent Cohomology for Cluster Complexes

-\begin{proof}[Proof of Lemma \ref{lemma:Lb}] In view of \cite[Theorem 4.47]{Demonet11} and \cite[Theorem 2.1]{GLS11} there is a triple $(\C, G, \T)$ that categorifies a cluster algebra of geometric type $\A(\C, G, \T) $ whose cluster type is the same as $\A $ (see \cite[\S3.5 and \S4.3]{Demonet11}).
+\begin{proof}[Proof of Proposition \ref{prop:Lb}] In view of \cite[Theorem 4.47]{Demonet11} and \cite[Theorem 2.1]{GLS11} there is a triple $(\C, G, \T)$ that categorifies a cluster algebra of geometric type $\A(\C, G, \T) $ whose cluster type is the same as $\A $ (see \cite[\S3.5 and \S4.3]{Demonet11}).
 Here the category $\C$ is a Frobenius categorification of a skew-symmetric cluster algebra $\A(\C)$ of geometric and finite cluster type, $G$ is a finite group acting on $\C$, the action is $2$-Calabi-Yau and $\T$ is a $G$-stable cluster-tilting subcategory of $\C$.
 In the skew-symmetric case $G$ is the trivial group and $\A(\C)=\A(\C, G, \T)$.
 Since the cluster complex is independent of the choice of coefficients it is enough to show the statement for $\A(\C, G, \T)$.
 We now consider the equivariant category $\C G$ in the sense of \cite[\S2]{Demonet11}.
 The properties of $\C G$ that we will use are the following. \begin{itemize} \item The category $\C G$ is Hom-finite, Krull-Schmidt, Frobenius and stably 2-Calabi-Yau.
 In particular, $\Ext^1_{\C G}(X,Y)\cong \Hom_\KK(\Ext^1_{\C G}(Y,X), \KK)$ for all objects $X$ and $Y$ of $\C G$; \item there is a bijection $v \mapsto T_v$ between the set of cluster and frozen variables associated to $\A(\C,G,\T)$ and the isomorphism classes of indecomposable objects of $\C G$.
 Under this bijection frozen variables correspond to the classes of the indecomposable projective-injective objects; \item two cluster variables $u$ and $v$ of $\A(\C,G,\T)$ are compatible if and only if $\Ext^1_{\C G}(T_u,T_v)= 0 $.
-Moreover, if $\Hom_{\uCG}(T_u,T_v)\neq 0$ then $u$ and $v $ are compatible, where $\uCG$ is the triangulated category obtained from $\C G$ by quotienting out the morphisms that factor through projective objects. \end{itemize} The first two points are contained in \cite{Demonet11}.
-The last one is well-known in the skew-symmetric case and can be extended to the skew-symmetrizable one using the fact that $ \Hom_{\uCG }(T_u,T_v)\subseteq \Hom_{\underline{\C}}(F(T_u),F(T_v))$ and $ \Ext^1_{\C G}(T_u,T_v)\subseteq \Ext^1_{\C}(F(T_u),F(T_v))$, where $F:\C G\to \C$ is the forgetful functor.
+Moreover, if $\Hom_{\uCG}(T_u,T_v)\neq 0$ then $u$ and $v $ are compatible, where $\uCG$ is the triangulated category obtained from $\C G$ by quotienting out the morphisms that factor through projective objects. \end{itemize} The first item summarizes Lemma 2.8 (i), Corollary 2.44 and Proposition 2.47 (ii) of \cite{Demonet11}, while the second item follows from \cite[Theroem A]{Demonet11} and the fact that for any cluster category categorifying a skew-symmetric cluster algebra of finite cluster type every indecomposable object is rigid.
+The last item is well-known in the skew-symmetric case and can be extended to the skew-symmetrizable one using the fact that $ \Hom_{\uCG }(T_u,T_v)\subseteq \Hom_{\underline{\C}}(\mathfrak F(T_u),\mathfrak F (T_v))$ and $ \Ext^1_{\C G}(T_u,T_v)\subseteq \Ext^1_{\C}(\mathfrak F (T_u), \mathfrak F (T_v))$, where $\mathfrak F:\C G\to \C$ is the forgetful functor.

 Consider non-compatible cluster variables $ u$ and $v$ of $\A(\C,G ,\T)$ and set $\K=\K(\A(\C,G,\T))$.
 Then

 Let $0\to T_v \to E \to T_u \to 0$ and $0\to T_u \to E' \to T_v \to 0$ be non-zero elements of $\Ext_{\C G}^1(T_u,T_v)$ and $\Ext_{\C G}^1(T_v,T_u)$, respectively.